zillow/seolint/README.md

 * `clientImageAltAttributes` (`array`): Array of client rendered image alt text attributes.
 A `null` value in the array means an image exists without an alt attribute defined.
 * `serverImageAltAttributes` (`array`): Array of server rendered image alt text attributes.
 A `null` value in the array means an image exists without an alt attribute defined.

-## Server-side vs Client-side Rendering

-In the past, server-side rendering was considered mandatory for search engines to be able to crawl your website.
-Nowadays, search engines are very capable at crawling client-side rendered applications, however there are still some small discrepancies that SEOLint tries to identify.
-Most of the time these discrepancies come when your client-side application overwrites content that the server-side already produced (for example a meta description).
-We have found that it is important that either your client-side rendered application produces the same output as the the server-side rendering, or the values should be omitted by the server and written only by the client;
-SEOLint will validate server-side and client-side content whenever applicable.